TGOlson/woot-js/README.md

 Start the server using `node example/server.js`.
 Then navigate to `http://localhost:3000/example` to see the running application.
 Open multiple browser windows to see realtime updates across multiple clients.

 Note: this is a minimal example used to show how operations can be managed across multiple clients.
-It does not correctly handle all text editing interactions, such as copy/paste/bulk delete - a more robust application would likely use a JS text editor to better handle these event.
-It also handles only one text document - a production application would likely want to handle name-spacing clients and documents.
+It does not correctly handle all text editing interactions, such as copy/paste/bulk delete - a more robust application would likely use a JS text editor to better handle these events.

 ### Documentation

-Type definitions for the most useful functions:

 * `makeWootClientEmpty :: Int -> WootClient`

-Makes a new client with an empty string.
+Takes a client id and returns a new client with an empty string.
 This will most often be used on the server when initializing a new client.

 * `makeWootClient :: WString -> Int -> WootClient`

-Create a client from a known string.
+Creates a client from a known string.
 This will most often be used to sync a newly connected client with existing server state.

 * `sendOperation :: WootClient -> Operation -> WootClient`